aaronkyle/social-development/context/thematic-issues/migration.md

 To estimate the impacts of new migrant settlements on local food supplies, infrastructure (telecommunications, transport, healthcare, and educational services) and other facilities, the project needs to analyse the likely geographical distributions of migrants within the project area of influence and its associated consequences for access to food resources and land access, as well as health impacts such as heightened incidences of sexually transmitted infections (STIs).
 To do this, it is appropriate to start with an evaluation of the “pull” factors associated with project design, followed by predictive forecasting of “hot spot” emergence based on the sequencing of project activities.

-### Migration dynamics associated with current project design
+### Migration dynamics associated with project design

 #### Land acquisition and resettlement